AlibabaCloudDocs/ecs/intl.en-US/Pricing/Billing methods/No Fees for Stopped Instances (VPC-Connected).md

 # No Fees for Stopped Instances \(VPC-Connected\)

-The No Fees for Stopped Instances \(VPC-Connected\) feature is used to recycle some ECS resources while retaining ECS instances.
+If the No Fees for Stopped Instances \(VPC-Connected\) feature is enabled and the prerequisites described in this topic are met, some ECS resources are recycled and their billing stops.
 This helps reduce maintenance costs.
-The feature does not stop consumed resources from being billed.
+The billing stops only for some resources of the ECS instances.

 ## Prerequisites